mrexmelle/go-casbin-rabc-mysql-example/README.md

-# go-casbin-rabc-mysql-example
+# go-casbin-rbac-mysql-example
-An example of how to use casbin as an RABC service with MySQL-based configuration
+An example of how to use casbin as an RBAC service with MySQL-based configuration

 # Setup
 ## Install dependencies